cloudbykristine/aws-cloud-challenge/README.md

 2. Deploying the website on a cloud service.
 3. Connecting the website to a serverless backend to count visitors.
 4. Implementing continuous integration and continuous deployment (CI/CD) pipelines.
-5. Utilizing infrastructure as code (IaC) tools to manage the cloud infrastructure.
+5. Utilizing Terraform as an IaC tool to manage the backend.

 ## Architecture